Magyartanulas/magyartanulas.github.io/Section8.md

 * A kutyám üldözi a macskám. - Either animal could be chasing the other.

-using the dative with possession
+Note: The dative case can be added to the possessor to emphasise who the owner is/stress the point.

-Az egész életüket ennek szentelték.
+* Az egész életüket ennek szentelték. - (They dedicated their whole lives to this.)
-Ennek semmi értelme
-more examples
+* Ennek semmi értelme. - (This makes no sense. lit.
+This has no sense.)

+Dative and van

+Pronouns